Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem

 \subsection{Outline of the uniterated case in 3 steps}

-In this section we formulate a three step outline of the proof of the uniterated case of the \TOAT, to be carried out in the three subsections to follow.
+In this section we formalize and generalize the outline used earlier for $\FS(F_n)$, obtaining a three step outline of the proof of the uniterated case of the \TOAT\ for $\FS(\Gamma;\A)$, to be carried out in the three subsections to follow.
 Fix free splittings $S,T$ of $\Gamma$ rel~$\A$ and a foldable map $f \from S \to T$.
 Assuming a lower distance bound, the conclusion we must prove is that there are two different natural edges of $S$ each of whose images in $T$ crosses some natural edge in every orbit of natural edges of $T$.
 The outline of the proof starts with a weak version of this conclusion in Step 1, which is successively strengthened to get the full conclusion in Step 3.
-In each Step $N$, there will be a constant $\Delta_N$ that will depend only on $\corank(\Gamma;\A)$ and $\abs{\A}$.
+In each Step $N$, there will be an integer constant $\Delta_N = \Delta_N(\Gamma;\A)$.